nihole/md2docx/README.md

 We have Pandoc to convert MarkDown to Word.
 But, of course, we can not transform everithing, and we have a lot of things in Word which are missing in MarkDown.
 And I think that it is impossible or very difficult to solve this task in general for all cases.

-But the fact is that we don’t need to solve this problem all cases.
+But the fact is that we don’t need to solve this problem for all cases.
 We only need to solve this for our particular one.

 For example, in my case I only need